-This Draft EIR is being released for agency and public review for a 45-day public review period.
-After completion of the public review period, all comments received on the Draft EIR will be reviewed and written responses will be prepared, along with any necessary revisions to the Draft EIR for the purposes of its finalization.
+This The Draft EIR is being was released for agency and public review for a 465-day public review period (January 29, 2016 to March 14, 2016).
+After completion of the public review period, all comments received on the Draft EIR will be were reviewed and written responses will be prepared (see Appendix 5), along with any necessary revisions to the Draft EIR for the purposes of its finalization.
+In this Final EIR, additions are shown as underlined text and deletions are shown as strikeout text.